Cooperativity: Hill equation

 A simple and widely used model for molecular interactions is the Hill equation, which provides a way to quantify cooperative binding by describing the fraction of saturated ligand binding sites as a function of the ligand concentration.

 Hill coefficient

 The Hill coefficient is a measure of ultrasensitivity (i.e. how steep is the response curve).

-From an operational point of view the Hill coefficient can be calculated as:
+From an operational point of view the Hill coefficient can be estimated as: